Living-with-machines/DeezyMatch/README.md

 ### Generate query and candidate vectors

 `inference` module can also be used to generate vector representations for a set of strings in a dataset.
-This is a required step for alias selection (which we will talk about later).
+This is **a required step for alias selection** (which we will [talk about later](#candidate-finder-and-assembling-vector-representations).
 We first create vector representations for **query** mentions (we assume the query mentions are stored in `dataset/dataset-string-similarity_test.txt`):

 ```python
 from DeezyMatch import inference as dm_inference